 Myrcene is also thought to have antibiotic, anti-inflammatory, and pain reducing properties, which may be part of the reason cannabis is so beneficial in these areas.

-Overly- ripe mangoes are known to contain a high amount of myrcene, and when eaten about an hour before ingesting cannabis, have been shown to increase the effects of the cannabis.
-This is thought to be due to the fact that myrcene also binds to the CB1 receptors, thus “PRIMING” them, and getting them ready for the incoming THC and other cannabinoids.
-It is also believed that the myrcene helps the cannabinoids pass through the blood-brain barrier more easily, making their effects kick in quicker.
+Overly- ripe mangoes are known to contain a high amount of myrcene.
+When eaten about an hour before ingesting cannabis, myrcene has been shown to increase the effects of the cannabis.
+This is thought to be due to the fact that myrcene also binds to the CB1 receptors.
+This causes a “PRIMING” in them – getting them ready for the incoming THC and other cannabinoids.
+It is also believed that the myrcene helps the cannabinoids pass through the blood-brain barrier more easily.
+This aids in making the cannabinoids effects kick in quicker.

 In other words, if you eat a couple overly-ripe mangoes, an hour or so before medicating, the effects will come on quicker, be felt stronger, and possibly even last longer.

 This calls for some much needed research in the kitchen.
 I think I see a mango-cannabis upside down cake in the near future!